 In November 2019, Gotabaya Rajapaksa won the presidential election and was sworn in as the new president of Sri Lanka.

-As of 2020, 192 newspapers, 25 TV stations, and 58 radio stations were in operation in Sri Lanka.
+As of 2020, Sri Lanka had 192 newspapers, 25 TV stations, and 58 radio stations in operation.

-As of 2020, the service sector makes up 59.7% of GDP, the industrial sector 26.2%, and the agriculture sector 8.4% in Sri Lanka.
+As of 2020, the service sector made up 59.7% of Sri Lanka's GDP, the industrial sector 26.2%, and the agriculture sector 8.4%.

-In September 2021, Sri Lanka declared a major economic crisis, leading to the resignation of the Chief of the Central Bank and the declaration of emergency regulations by the Parliament to ban "food hoarding".
+In September 2021, Sri Lanka declared a major economic crisis, leading to the resignation of the Chief of its Central Bank and the declaration of emergency regulations by the Parliament to ban "food hoarding".

 In June 2022, Prime Minister Ranil Wickremesinghe declared the collapse of the Sri Lankan economy in parliament.